Text-It/TextItCLI/docs/TRADEMARK.md

 1. To identify the TextIt software in factual statements
 2. To indicate that your software is compatible with, designed for, or works with TextIt
 3. To refer to and discuss TextIt in articles, blog posts, and other informational materials
+4. To indicate compatibility with TextIt security features
+5. To reference TextIt's open-source contributions

 ### Use of TextIt Logos